parvej-mosaraf/anonymous-messages/README.md

 ## Security Considerations

-- All PINs are stored as secure hashes
+- All PINs are stored as secure hashes in MongoDB
 - Messages are encrypted using recipient's credentials
+- MongoDB Atlas provides encrypted data at rest
 - Session management with secure cookies
 - Protection against common web vulnerabilities